 If you are mired in a challenging workers’ compensation case that is not getting you the results that you need, make 2018 the year to get help.
 Workers’ compensation laws are always in flux, so consider hiring a lawyer to guide you through the process of seeking adequate assistance.

-At Ramos Law Firm, we have devoted our careers to helping people whose lives have been affected by workplace injuries.
+At Ramos & Law, we have devoted our careers to helping people whose lives have been affected by workplace injuries.
 As such, we are well-versed in the intricacies of the law and the steps needed to get you the compensation that you deserve.

 Have you or someone you love been hurt at work?
 There are certain deadlines in the Georgia Workers’ Comp system.
 Fill out the contact form below for a free consultation to examine your rights, or call us at (770) 637-0105, even if you’ve been denied benefits.